JMantello/JMantello/README.md

 ### Hi there 👋
-I am looking for full-time work in software engineering while studying part-time evenings at Renton Technical College toward a Bachelor's in Application Development.
+I earned my Associate's in Computer Science from Renton Technical College and am looking for full-time work in software engineering.
 I love solving problems and coming up with creative solutions through coding, and here on my GitHub you can see a lot of my own projects through school or just personal projects.
 I plan to travel around the world a little bit at a time starting soon, and I am seeking job opportunities either remote or in Seattle.
 My LinkedIn link is in the bio if you would like to connect!

 <!--
 **JMantello/JMantello** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.